|Home||Tutorials||Animation Samples||PC Security||Links||About|

 AV software depends on a database of virus definitions to keep your computer safe.
 Most AV programs have the ability to download the latest virus definitions and update themselves.
 You can usually set the scheduling of this feature.
 Good AV software will recognize and stop virus-like activity, but only once the virus is running.
 But by then some damage has possibly occurred.
 If you have the latest virus definitions, then the chance of this is reduced.

 As new types of threats evolve, so does AV software.
 The use of rootkits is on the rise, and older versions of AV software may not be able to detect them.
 Seriously consider upgrading to the newest AV software, preferably one that can detect rootkits.
-Symantec's Norton AntiVirus 2008 and F-Secure Anti-Virus 2008 are two of several that now have that capability.
+Most if not all good security products have this capability.

 There are free online virus scans available, which some people I know use instead of an AV program on their computer.
 This is like locking the barn door after the horse has left the building.
 Online scans will not prevent a virus, trojan or worm from infecting your computer.
 All they can do is try to clean up the mess it left behind.
 Be proactive, not reactive: acquire and install anti-virus software on your computer.